hrbrmstr/splashr/README.md

 when done.
 All of that happens on your localhost and you will not need to specify `splash_obj` to many of the `splashr` functions if you're running Splash in this default configuration as long as you use named parameters.
 You can also use the pre-defined `splash_local` object if you want to use positional parameters.

-You can run Selenium in Docker, so this is not unique to Splash.
+Now, you can run Selenium in Docker, so this is not unique to Splash.
 But, a Docker context makes it so that you don't have to run or maintain icky Python stuff directly on your system.
 Leave it in the abandoned warehouse district where it belongs.

 All you need for this package to work is a running Splash instance.
 You provide the host/port for it and it's scrape-tastic fun from there!